-Teachers scored these essays from 1 (the poorest) to 6 (the best written).
+A group of teachers scored these essays from 1 (the poorest) to 6 (the best written).
 Please read the essays and score them, too, using explanations on the marking scale to note their errors.
 In class, compare your results with other students.
 Your teacher will tell you teachers' scores.